Radiology nurse salary: what RNs earn in 2026

 Pursue specialty certification

-The RN-BC (ANCC Radiological Nursing Certification) and CVRN (ARIN Cardiovascular Radiology Nurse) provide tangible and intangible salary effects.
-The tangible effect: some hospital systems offer certification differentials — $1–$3/hour added to base.
-The intangible effect: certification signals seniority, unlocks eligibility for lead and charge roles (which carry pay premiums), and strengthens negotiating position at hire and during performance reviews.
+The salary effect has two parts.
+The tangible one: some hospital systems offer certification differentials of roughly $1–$3/hour added to base.
+The intangible one: certification signals seniority, unlocks eligibility for lead and charge roles that carry pay premiums, and strengthens negotiating position at hire and during performance reviews.
+Because the hours requirement rules out new entrants, the strategic window to pursue the CRN is typically your second to fourth year in the specialty.

 Pursue ACLS and additional procedure-specific competencies